Younes-Ebrahimzadeh/Portfolio/README.md

 ## NamiraSoft Expert

-Documentation and product communication for an AI-driven infrastructure investigation platform focused on infrastructure analysis and operational workflows.
+Documentation and product communication for an infrastructure investigation platform focused on operational analysis and investigation workflows.

 Contributions included: